alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 </section>
 ```

-Did you notice the strucutre? `hiw-box`is the name of the block.
+Did you notice the structure? `hiw-box` is the name of the block.
 It represents the whole card.
 Then `hiw-box__copy` and `hiw-box__image` are elements of this block.
 They are prefixed with the name of the block to prevent naming conflicts in CSS.
 The block name and the element name are separated with a double underscore.
 Finally `hiw-box--blurple` and `hiw-box--reverse` are called modifiers.
 They are also prefixed by the name of the block.
 The block name and the element name are separated with a double "-".
 Et voilà, you know almost all there is to know about BEM methodology.

 Let's have a look at the corresponding CSS: